mattmakai/fullstackpython.com/source/content/pages/06-apis/0601-application-programming-interfaces.markdown

 ## Why are APIs important?
 HTML, CSS and JavaScript create human-readable webpages.
 However, those webpages are not easily consumable by other machines.

 Numerous scraping programs and libraries exist to rip data out of HTML but it's simpler to consume data through APIs.
+For example, if you want the content of a news article it's easier to get the content through an API than to scrap the text out of the HTML.

 ## Key API concepts